 4. Participate in a Variety of Activities That Are Age-appropriate

-- Playing at a Playground
+- Playing on a jungle gym.

 5. Feed Your Kids Well

 Involving your kid in some physical activity will not survive the purpose of keeping them fit and active if they eat junk food.
 A healthy and nutritious diet is essential for growing kids.
 Our body needs lots of vitamins, minerals, and proteins at a growing age.
 Hence, you need to make sure your kid gets all the essential nutrients required by the body.
 Nowadays, kids are more interested in eating burgers, fries, chocolates, etc. It would help if you told them about the importance of eating healthy food.
 Try to use junk food as a reward, like a chocolate/ a doughnut if the kid finishes all the veggies.
 Try restricting junk food only once or twice a week.